Short- and Long-Term Programs for Retention and Persistence

-Join us on January 24, 2022, so you can best support Black student persistence and success on your campus.
+Learn how you can best support Black student persistence and success on your campus.
 You will be able to examine short-term and long-term strategies that ensure equity and equality are at the center of all institutional decisions, processes, and systems you implement.

 Get crucial, actionable takeaways that will help you:

 - Create objective and action items for developing a campus strategic plan for improving Black student persistence – ensure institutional policies and practices are authentic and culture-changing.

 - Implement small, incremental changes that that over time will begin to shift the culture on your campus – take a layered approach to addressing issues and acknowledge the need to make systemic and sustainable change, in areas including college access and admission, retention and completion.

 - Design resources that address the academic gap that has occurred – support Black students through initiatives that address educational readiness and attainment.